Lesvos Island, Greece: An island in transition

 The first thing you see in Mytilene is the idyllic harbor area with welcoming restaurants, cafes, shops and bakeries.
 A good number of Lesvos’ hotels are there and numerous Bed & Breakfasts are within walking distance.
 The harbor buzzes at night, and it’s a great spot to meet friends for drinks or dining alfresco.

 The main site in Mytilene is the beautiful St Therapontas Orthodox cathedral, set back from the harbor.
 The cathedral, built in the 1800’s, displays contemporary architectural trends of Baroque, Rococo, Neoclassic and Gothic styles.
 Lesbos is very mountainous and you can see the hills and olive trees dotting the landscape.

 The Orthodox Church of St. Paul was built in 2006 in honor and remembrance of St Paul’s visit to the island.

-You can also visit the Mytilene Castle just north of town.
+You can also visit the Mytilene Castle just north of town on your holidays in Lesvos.
 It’s one of the largest castles in the Mediterranean and one of the strongest fortresses constructed.